aws-samples/serverless-datalake/README.md

 6. Once the virtualenv is activated, you can install the required dependencies.

 ```
-$  pip install -r requirements.txt
+pip install -r requirements.txt
 ```

 7. At this point you can now synthesize the CloudFormation template for this code.

 ```
-$  cdk synth -c environment_name=dev
+cdk synth -c environment_name=dev
 ```

 8. You can deploy the generated CloudFormation template using the below command
 ```
-$  cdk deploy -c environment_name=dev ServerlessDatalakeStack
+cdk deploy -c environment_name=dev ServerlessDatalakeStack
 ```

+9. After you've successfully deployed this stack on your account, you could test it out by executing the test lambda thats deployed as part of this stack.
+Test lambda name: **serverless-event-simulator-dev** .
+This lambda will push 1K random transaction events to the event-bus.

+10. Verify if raw data is available in the s3 bucket under prefix 'raw-data/....'

+11. Verify if the Glue job is running

+12. Once the Glue job succeeds, it would trigger a glue crawler that creates a table in our datalake

+13. Head to Athena after the table is created and query the table

+14. Create 3 roles -> cloud-developer / Business-Analyst / Data-engineer

+15. Head to Lake formation and assing privileges to these roles

+16. Swtich roles and head to Athena and test Column level security

-9. Configurations for dev environment are defined in cdk.json.
+17. Configurations for dev environment are defined in cdk.json.
 S3 bucket name is created on the fly based on account_id and region in which the cdk is deployed

-10. After you've successfully deployed this stack on your account, you could test it out by executing the test lambda thats deployed as part of this stack.
-Test lambda name: **serverless-event-simulator-dev** .
-This lambda will push 500 random events to the event-bus.